tollefsj/aortic-valve-event-detection/docs/index.md

 The importance of different hyper-parameters and the network structure were evaluation though an ablation study.
 To achive a reliable result for each configuration, we performed nested cross-validation 50 times.
 Training each configuration multiple times was specially important as we found a significant change in the performance from run-to-run.

 The output from the attention module (ATT) yielded no imporvment over the output from the RNN module.
-However, both showed greate improvment over the output from the CNN module.
-Larger model complexity through increased value of *k* showed slight positive trend.
+However, both showed greate improvment compared to the output from the CNN module.
+Larger model complexity through increased value of *k* showed a slight positive trend.
 The trend was consistant for each output stage (CNN, RNN, ATT), normalization layer, pooling layer and localization head.
-The data driven localization head (&omega;<sub>AVO</sub>, &omega;<sub>AVC</sub>)
+Including data driven localization heads (&omega;<sub>AVO</sub>, &omega;<sub>AVC</sub>) did not result in superior performance compard to static values (*&omega;<sub>AVO</sub>=0.5, &omega;<sub>AVC</sub>=0.5*)

+indicate

+learning rate: C56 and C2
+without sigmoid: C55 and C2
+GN vs BN